 Consequences of not passing: If the student does not fulfil the study start test requirement in the first attempt, the student has another attempt, which must be conducted no later than three months after the commencement of the study programme.
-If the student does not fulfil the test on the second attempt, the student cannot continue on the study programme and his/her enrolment will consequently be cancelled, cf. the ministerial order on examinations section 10 and the ministerial order on enrolment section 37, subsection 1, number 3.
+If the student does not fulfil the test on the second attempt, the student cannot continue on the study programme and his/her enrolment will consequently be cancelled, cf. the ministerial order on examinations section 30 and the ministerial order on enrolment section 36, subsection 1, number 2.

-Specific for the study start test: The study start test is not covered by the regulations on examination complaints, cf. the ministerial order on examinations section 10, subsection 4.
+Specific for the study start test: It is possible to appeal the result of the study start test to the institution, cf. the ministerial order on examinations section 38.
 Cphbusiness can grant exemptions from the appointed time required to fulfil the study start test requirement.
 Exemptions can be granted in cases of serious illness, childbirth or unusual circumstances.
 Such cases must be documented.